AprilAngland/triviawithus/README.md

 ## Trivia - at the event

-Host (shown on the below page on the left) will run through a list of trivia questions, and guests (shown on the below page on the right) will be prompted to make their answer on their phone.
+Host (host's page is shown on the below page on the left) will run through a list of trivia questions, and guests (guest page is shown on the below page on the right) will be prompted to make their answer on their phone.
 The votes' name will be shown on the host's big screen.

 <p align="center">
   <img src="public/ReadmeQuestion.png"  title="hover text">